-When the Adidas Boost trainer was launched in the summer of 2013, it was a massive deal.
+When the Adidas Boost trainer was launched in the summer, it was a massive deal.
 Or at least, they made it out to be.
 It was a ‘revolutionary’ trainer, which was set to change the world of trainers.
 I have to admit, I was somewhat cynical about this.
 Firstly, I’m a Mizuno girl and Adidas has never really been a brand I’ve got on with for running shoes.
 However, I was given a pair to use for when I was filmed for Jantastic, a great inclusion activity encouraging more people to be running active from January to March.
 I couldn’t wait to try them out – the fact that they are extremely bright purple endeared me even more!

 I was still dubious about how they were going to ‘boost’ a run though…

 The Sciencey Bit

 Normal trainers use a type of foam called EVA, which has been used by all the major trainer-makers for as long as running has been a sport for the masses.
 As a material it has dominated the market.
 Adidas, however, has spent the past 3 years trying to create something to challenge EVA… and developed a totally new material called Boost.
 Boost, Adidas claims, is superior to EVA in a number of ways.
 With EVA, you can only either have a lot of cushioning and a lack of response, or a very responsive shoe with barely any cushioning.
 EVA also loses its flexibility in very cold and very hot weather, and so the cushioning is negatively effected.
 With Boost, you can consistently, apparently, have a cushioned and responsive ride.

 The shoes are pretty, there’s no doubt.
 Bright purple.
 Amazing.
 I’m not sure what I think of the Boost material though – it looks like polystyrene.
 I mean, you get used to it, and I can see past it, but it really is quite strange looking.

 On, the shoes feel pretty cool – all bouncy and springy.